 The Group's consolidated financial statements are established according to the historical cost principle, with the exception of derivative financial instruments and financial assets that are being held for sale, which are measured and carried at their fair value.
 The carrying amount of assets and liabilities that are hedged according to a fair value hedge relationship, and which are otherwise measured at cost, is adjusted to reflect changes in fair value attributable to the risks being hedged.
-The consolidated financial statements are presented in euros, and all amounts rounded to the nearest thousandth unless otherwise indicated.
+The consolidated financial statements are presented in euros, and all amounts rounded to the nearest thousandth unless otherwise of the Group's assets, liabilities, equity and earnings.